Jigsaw (2017 film): Development and writing

-The original intention to end the series was to split 2010's Saw 3D into two parts, but those plans were cancelled after Saw VI (2009) under-performed at the box office.
+The intention to end the Saw series was to split 2010's Saw 3D into two parts, but those plans were cancelled after Saw VI (2009) under-performed at the box office.
 After the intended conclusion, Lionsgate ceased making Saw films, while waiting to hear a pitch that they thought made it worthwhile to resurrect the series.
 In December 2011, while speaking with CNBC, Lionsgate Vice Chairman Michael Burns revealed that a new Saw film was being discussed and would eventually be made.

 In August 2012, it was reported by horror film site Bloody Disgusting that Lionsgate was considering rebooting the film series.
 By November 2013, an eighth Saw film was in active development by Lionsgate.
 Jigsaw was conceived when writers Josh Stolberg and Peter Goldfinger, who had spent two years pursuing the opportunity to write a Saw entry, proposed their vision.
 Stolberg and Goldfinger, both longtime Saw fans, had been called by their agents that Twisted Pictures and Lionsgate were considering reviving the franchise and if they were interested in pitching an approach.
 According to Stolberg, Saw producers Mark Burg and Oren Koules called them months later and hired them to write the film, as unlike other takes they had heard from, their pitch contained one particular element they really liked.